Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 # Conclusion

-For 200$ we got a fully working decomissioned Alibaba Cloud accelerator featuring a Kintex UltraScale+ FPGA with an easily accessisble debugging/programming interface and enogth pinnout information to define our own constraint files.
+For $200 we got a fully working decommissioned Alibaba Cloud accelerator featuring a Kintex UltraScale+ FPGA with an easily accessible debugging/programming interface and enough pinout information to define our own constraint files.

-We also have a fully automatized vivado workflow to implement our designs and the ability to write the bitstream, and interface with the FPGA's internal JTAG accessible registers using an open source programming tool without the need for an official Xilinx programmer.
+We also have a fully automated Vivado workflow to implement our designs and the ability to write the bitstream, and interface with the FPGA's internal JTAG accessible registers using an open source programming tool without the need for an official Xilinx programmer.

-In the end, our seemingly bad idea turned out to be a rather worth while endevour making this perhapse the most cost effective entrypoints for a  Kintex UltraScale+ board.
+In the end, this project delivered a 5x cost savings over commercial boards (compared to the lowest cost $900-1050 Alinx alternatives), making this perhaps the most cost effective entry point for a Kintex UltraScale+ board.

 # Ressources